trisdoan/sale-workflow/sale_product_set_sale_by_packaging/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Glue module between sale_by_packaging and sale_product_set_packaging_qty.
+Glue module between sell_only_by_packaging and sale_product_set_packaging_qty.
 If sell_only_by_packaging is ON and there are product set lines without packaging selected, a warning is displayed in the product form and quick link to all involved lines allows to review them.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.